ranja-sarkar/GD/logit/readme.md

 -----

-There're 2 approaches to finding the feature coefficients in logistic regression:
+There're 2 approaches to finding the parameters or feature coefficients/weights in logistic regression:

 i.
 Gradient Descent

 ii.
 MLE (maximum likelhood estimation)

 MLE estimates the most likely distribution given the outcomes.
 MAP estimates the most probable posterior distribution which includes prior knowledge about the data and personal beliefs about the results.
 Both MLE and MAP (maximum a posteriori) are methods/tools to find the parameters of a distribution that best fits the information available to us.
 In MAP, the likelihood function gets weighted with some weight coming from the prior distribution.
 The prior is the only difference between MLE and MAP.
-When the prior is uniform (having same probability at all regions), MLE and MAP yield same estimates.
+When the prior is uniform (having same probability at all regions), MLE and MAP yield same estimates of parameters.